Larsvanderlaan/causalGLM-depreciated-/README.md

 Be crazy and parametric model the CATE to your hearts content.
 The above formula is equivalent to CATE(W) = a + b W_1 + c W_1*W_2 + d W_1^2

-No model is (or can or should) be assumed for E[Y|A=0,W].
-This is estimated using default or user-specified machine-learning via sl3.
+No model is assumed for E[Y|A=0,W] and it is instead estimated using default or user-specified machine-learning via sl3.
 By default, a theoretically understood, flexible, robust, sparsity and smoothness adapting smoothing spline is used to estimate this nonparametric component.
 Specifically, we employ the R package hal9001 which implements the highly adaptive lasso estimator (HAL).
 This allows you to focus all your energy and attention on making a good model for CATE.
 No need to worry about parts of the data distribution that don't matter for what you care about!

 If one wants to use a different link function for the CATE, you can pass a family object using the argument "family_CATE" (by default identity link).
 For example, if you want "formula_CATE = ~ 1 + W_1" to imply the exponential CATE model CATE(W) = exp(a + b * W_1) then use "family_CATE = poisson()".